 - Providing dashboards for web and desktop applications and their customization

-- Delivering reports through multiple mediums like web, mobile or distribution services
+- Delivering reports through multiple mediums like web, Microstrategy mobile dashboard examples, or distribution services

 - The Online Analytical Processing capabilities save a lot of development time by giving the user the ability to modify the reports without executing the SQL query in the backend

 - Access control – defining sharing capabilities and roles and assigning members to each security role

 - Email delivery of the scheduled reports as excels or pdfs.

 - Graph formatting is very limited, and the colors cannot be changed

 - Some of the options from the Developer application are not available even on the Web application